JohnPaulinePineda/Portfolio_Project_44/docs/index.md

     * <span style="color: #FF0000">Dense: dense_1</span>
         * output size = 3
         * number of parameters = 387
-5. The model performance on the validation set for all image categories is summarized as follows:
+5. The model performance on the internal validation set for all image categories is summarized as follows:
     * **Precision** = 0.9202
     * **Recall** = 0.9125
     * **F1 Score** = 0.9129